hannobraun/caterpillar/archive/cp7/README.md

 Caterpillar currently runs on [desktop operating systems](capi-desktop/) and in [browsers](capi-web/).
 Please check out the respective README (see links in the preceding sentence) for more information.

-## Acknowledgements

-Thanks go to [Martin Dederer](https://github.com/martindederer) for suggesting the name!

-## License

-This project is open source, licensed under the terms of the [Zero Clause BSD License] (0BSD, for short).
-This basically means you can do anything with it, without any restrictions, but you can't hold the authors liable for problems.

-See [LICENSE.md] for full details.

-[Zero Clause BSD License]: https://opensource.org/licenses/0BSD
-[LICENSE.md]: LICENSE.md